Shanmukhi-gandham02/zipcode-info-app/README.md

 # Zipcode Information App

-This project is created using React and it displays the location of the postal code entered.
+This project is created using React.js and it displays the location of the postal code entered.

 # Link to the website
 https://shanmukhigandham-zipcodeinfo.netlify.app/